sombriks/sample-htmx-javalin/README.md

 - Groovy support has issues to proper set jvm toolchain, fallbacks to system
 - There is a [nice htmx plugin][70] for intellij
 - JDBI [fluent api][80] makes database access easier
 - TodoItem needs an empty constructor so JDBI bean mapper can fill attributes in
+- [Intellij coverage plugin has an issue with velocity][11]

 ## Next steps